inkVerb/VIP/401-shell/Lesson-08.md

 ___

 The `$IFS` variable is a character that separates "fields".
-You could say it separates words (fields).
+You could say it separates words, in many cases.
 It's related to looping, but not directly.

 Usually, the default `$IFS` is a space or tab or new line.
 This is partially why spaces separate arguments.
 So...